* Easily reachable from United States and Europe *

 Flying is by far the easiest and fastest way to get to Saint Barth.
 It’s only about 5-10 minutes long and prices vary from €75 to €200 one way, depending on season and how far in advance you book.
 Look at the websites of Winair and Saint Barth Commuter for tickets.

 Your other option is to take the ferry, which is cheaper but will take you longer.
-From Saint Martin airport you take a taxi to Philipsburg where the ferry departs.
+Great Bay Express ferry: From Saint Martin airport you take a taxi to Philipsburg where the ferry departs.
 The price for the taxi is usually around $15-20 and takes 15-20 minutes.
 If you arrive on Saint Martin during rushhour in the afternoon or morning, the traffic can be really bad and it could take much longer to get to the ferry.
+Voyager Ferry: Departs from Marigot on the French side of Saint Martin.
+A bit shorter taxi ride but a bit longer ferry ride.
 The tickets are around $85 for a round trip (45-55 minutes each way) and you can book with Great Bay Express or directly at the terminal when you get there.
 Be aware that the waves can be big and the ferry ride can be pretty rough.

 What day do I need to arrive / leave?